How To Choose Marine Composting Toilets?

 Marine Composting Head Are Space Savers

 Most composting heads are a special design that are a single unit.
-As a result, it can be easily installed in vessels with limited space.
+These units are installation solutions for vessels with limited space.
 For boats with a holding tank, adding a composting toilet helps to consume less space too.
 The holding tank will only hold liquid waste which means you don’t need to worry about emptying it out as often.

 Composting Toilets Are Waterless